Rparker19/Rp522/lecture-lab/tw3/tw3-requirements.md

 ## Functional requirements
 1. Photographers
-    a.
-Must be able to upload images
-    b.
-Must be able to delete images
-    c.
-Must be able to edit the images
+    i.
+Must be able to upload images ii.
+Must be able to delete images iii.
+Must be able to edit the images iv.
-    d.
 Must be able to create and delete folders
-    e.
-Must be able to rename images
-    f.
-Must be able to download images or image folders
+    v.
+Must be able to rename images vi.
+Must be able to download images or image folders vii.
-    g.
 Must be able to enter information about each photo
 2. Editor
-    a.
-Must be able to download images or folders
-    b.
-Must be able to edit images and folders
-    c.
-Must be able to rename images or folders
+    i.
+Must be able to download images or folders ii.
+Must be able to edit images and folders iii.
+Must be able to rename images or folders iv.
-    d.
 Must be able to move images into and out of folders
-    e.
-Must be able to view who uploaded each image
-    f.
-Must be able to view the edit history of the database
+    v.
+Must be able to view who uploaded each image vi.
+Must be able to view the edit history of the database vii.
-    g.
 Must be able to set an image to public or private
 3. Journalists
-    a.
-Must be able to view images
+    i.
+Must be able to view images ii.
-    b.
 Must be able to download images
 4. Readers
-    a.
-Must be able to view images
+    i.
+Must be able to view images ii.
-    b.
 Must be able to read public description
  5. General
-    a.
+    i.
 Must have a public view that readers can access and a login view that employees can access